March 28, 2025

 Even the best technology can’t overcome social and cultural barriers to knowledge sharing.
 These include:

-Solution Approach: Directly address the human factors that impede knowledge flow.
+Solution Approach: Directly address the human factors that impede information flow.
 This might include revising incentives, modeling knowledge-sharing behaviors at leadership levels, or creating psychosocial safety culture that encourages questions and learning.

-Effective knowledge sharing requires balance between three key elements:
+Effective information sharing requires balance between three key elements:

 1. People